Learning the Land: Cover Cropping with Vince Caruso

 Interested in cost-share opportunities?
 Learn more at this year’s Focus on Farming Conference in a session on “How to Fund Your Soil Health Practices.”
 For more information, check out:

-This project (WQC-2022-SnohCD-00101 Nutrient Runoff Reduction From Agricultural Lands in Snohomish County) was made possible through a Centennial Clean Water Fund grant through the Department of Ecology.
+This project (WQC-2022-SnohCD-00101 Nutrient Runoff Reduction From Agricultural Lands in Snohomish County) was made possible with a Washington Department of Ecology Centennial Clean Water Fund grant.